Framework

 Run them

 Open the SWOT worksheet → (free) or read the SWOT Academy guide →.
-For PESTLE, the catalog entry has a worksheet template.
+For PESTLE, the catalog entry has a worksheet template — and our Amazon PESTEL analysis 2026 is a worked company-level example with six current macro forces scored against a real operator.

 More comparisons